ohhbenjaminn/Project2-SEIR/README.md

 - Stores receipes for users, a collection or closet you can say.
 - Searchable receipes on the go.
+- Ability to create and save recipes.
+- Be able to edit and delete posts.
-- Leave comments/ratings on recipe's you've tried.
+- Leave comments on recipe's you've tried.

 ## Let's take a look!